sclorg/rhscl2dockerfile/rhscl-charter.md

   * `MYSQL_PASSWORD` - User's password
   * `MYSQL_DATABASE` - Name of the database to create
   * `MYSQL_ROOT_PASSWORD` - Password for the 'root' MySQL account
-  * either root_password or user+password+database must be set if running with empty datadir, both combination is also valid
+  * either root_password or user+password+database may be set if running with empty datadir, combination of both is also valid
   * `MYSQL_DISABLE_CREATE_DB` -- when set, it disables initializing DB and no other variables from the set above is required